c-chavez/ExcelLuaXll/readme.md

-# XLL Add-in to execute Lua functions from withing Excel.
+# XLL Add-in to execute Lua functions from within Excel.

 Like Excel? also like Lua?
 Add to Excel Lua scripting capabilities, with this XLL Ad-in, although a bit contrived, you can call  Lua functions from Excel.